-Best Photo Editing Apps for Mac
+Best Photo Editing Apps for Mac in 2018

-Photo editing on a Mac is full of wonderful possibilities — much more than what you can do on mobile devices.
+Editing your photos on your iPhone is one thing, but editing your photos on your Mac can take your photography skills to a whole 'nother level.

-Photo editing has become a big deal on iPhone and iPad because that's where we tend to take and share our snapshots these days.
-But many of us still keep our main libraries on our Macs.
-Because of its faster processors, larger storage, and all-around bigger computing power, the Mac is still the best device for serious photo editing.
+Many of us still keep our main libraries on our Macs because of its faster processors, larger storage, and all-around bigger computing power.
+The Mac is still the best device for serious photo editing, so you need some serious photo editing apps to make an impact.

 The built-in Photos app on Mac offers several useful photo editing tools.
 You can crop, adjust lighting and color, set the white balance, add filters, remove unwanted blemishes, and a few more things.
-It's really not meant to be a robust editing app, though.
-So If you are looking for something to really finish your photos right, we've got a list of the best photo editors for Mac.
+However, in all honesty?
+It's not really meant to be a robust editing app, so If you are looking for something to really finish your photos right, we've got a list of the best photo editors for Mac right here.
+Let's go!

 Affinity Photo